 Our students follow a curriculum that includes a combination of core classes and more specialized advanced topic electives.
 These courses are designed to inspire as well as to help students develop into creative and analytical scientific thinkers through intensive training in scientific principles, data analysis, experimental design, and problem-solving skills.
-Importantly, this curriculum is undergoing significant changes for the 2012-13 academic year; under the new model, students will be afforded even greater flexibility to develop a program of study that fits their developing research interests.
+Importantly, this curriculum recently underwent significant changes, which afford students even greater flexibility to develop a program of study that fits their developing research interests.

 2. Laboratory research.

 Independent research is at the core of the BIMS graduate program.
 Students have the opportunity to select from hundreds of faculty mentors whose research programs span a diverse array of scientific disciplines .
 Again, flexibility is an integral part of our program; students generally rotate with 3 faculty members of their choosing prior to selecting a mentor/thesis lab.
 Collaboration amongst UVA researchers is the rule rather than the exception, providing our students with unique training opportunities that are not found elsewhere.

 Research retreats, topical symposia and seminar series, student research days, colloquia, research-in-progress meetings, and multi-institutional regional conferences supplement the formal course work and research activities of our students.
 Through many of these activities, students learn about cutting edge research that is being performed throughout the world from leaders in the field.
 Our students are also encouraged to participate in community outreach opportunities, where they learn to communicate science to a broader public and act as role models to younger students in the community.

 4. Exposure to clinical/translational aspects of disease.